Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Implementation Details

 \subsubsection{Flow Control}

 The flow control algorithm, implemented at the transport layer at the end nodes (see Fig.~\ref{fig:protocol_stack}), determines the rate of each flow.
-We implement our flow control algorithm as an extension of UDP in our simulator ns-2 and in our Android testbed.
+We implement our flow control algorithm as an extension of UDP in the ns-2 simulator.

 The flow control algorithm, at the source node $i$, divides time into epochs (virtual slots) such as $t_{i}^{1}, t_{i}^{2}, ..., t_{i}^{k}, ...$, where $t_{i}^{k}$ is the beginning of the $k$th epoch.
 Let us assume that $t_{i}^{k+1} = t_{i}^{k} + T_{i}$ where $T_{i}$ is the epoch duration.